Hereward/kickstart-2018-blog/README.md

 1. Configure the Meteor settings file [(more info)](#settings)
 1. In your shell, navigate to the project folder & run: **meteor npm install**

-Installation is done in the standard way - refer to Meteor docs for examples.

 ## <a name="run"></a>Run

 You need to specify a settings file when you run Meteor otherwise there will be runtime errors.
 See [NPM Function Calls](#npm) section below.